 Some Oscar Winning Actresses in Retro Comic Screen Romances…

-Recalling pre-2000 romantic comedies with some wonderful comic performances from just a few lovely Oscar Winning Best Actresses.
+Some wonderful comic performances from just a few lovely Oscar Winning Best Actresses.

 Last year I looked at some Oscar-winning actors roles in Superhero movies, so this year I thought I’d do the same.
 However this topic only led to a few of appearances as a superheroine and her nemesis, in The Dark Knight Rises (2012) movie.
 And Brie Larson in an upcoming Marvel movie.
 I could have included the small but essential, superhero’s girlfriend role which I’ve loved with the likes of Natalie Portman as Jane in Thor (2011) or loathed with Gwyneth Paltrow’s Pepper Potts with Iron Man (2008).
 But these roles are usually frustratingly almost like an after thought in these films, although to their scenes with their superhero menfolk, often more enjoyable.